 The name Sogeti has its origins in France and is the name of origin for the entire Cap Gemini Group, founded by Serge Kampf in 1967.
 The name was an acronym for "Société pour la gestion et le traitement de l'information" which, roughly translated, means "Business Management and Information Processing Company".
 Until 1992 the Swedish company within the Cap Gemini Group was named Cap Gemini Sogeti.
 This name was followed by Cap Programator, Cap Gemini and Cap Gemini Ernst & Young.
 In 2002, the Cap Gemini Group founded a subsidiary called Sogeti in six countries to focus on the growing local IT market.
-The former 5,500 employees in six countries today consist of an over people workforce in countries.
+The former 5,500 employees in six countries today consist of a workforce with over 20.000 people in 15 countries.

 The story behind the logo